AbstractNoun/Persona-Engine-3/Technical Workflow Appendix.md

 - All protocol documents are finalized and publicly hosted on GitHub.
 - 'Registration' of the Research Proposal is performed via Medium article (link TBC)
+- The simulation begins in a **fresh thread** using a **clean instance** of Persona Engine 3 in ChatGPT 4 (memory cleared) to reduce symbolic bleed or contamination across runs.
 - Knowledge base is refreshed; Research Mode is activated.
 - Analyst is initialized but remains silent until prompted.
-- The simulation begins in a **fresh thread** using a **clean instance** of Persona Engine 3 in ChatGPT 4 to reduce symbolic bleed or contamination across runs.

 ---